alikerr/alikerr.github.io/content/english/specific-soft/orca.md

 ## User Responsibilities and Access
 ---

 ORCA is a proprietary software, even if it is free it still requires you to agree to the ORCA license conditions.
-We have installed ORCA on Grex, but to access the binaries each of the ORCA users has to confirm they have accepted the license terms.
+We have installed ORCA on Grex, but to access the binaries, each of the ORCA users has to confirm they have accepted the license terms.

 The procedure is as follow:
 > * First, register at [ORCA forum](https://orcaforum.kofo.mpg.de/).